Olde Pink House

 Everyone in Savannah goes out to dinner Friday night.
 Around 8:30 PM, on a Friday night, The Olde Pink House Restaurant was still jumping, with a long waiting list to get inside.
 The kind hostess took us down to the basement bar and found us an empty table.
 Tom and I, who were starving by this time, were lucky to get this table, located just left of the stairs.

 After enjoying a wonderful meal, we got up to leave and started to climb up the steep steps to the entry hallway of the first floor restaurant.
 About three steps up on the staircase, my right shoelace pulled itself out of the bow and wrapped itself around under the edge of the step and stayed there by itself.
-Puzzled by this strange occurrence, I was stopped in my tracks, and I felt underneath the step and found no nail or crevice which might of explained this, but I did find the end of my shoelace being held against the wood by a cold pressure which released when I pried the end of the shoelace off the wood!
+Puzzled by this strange occurrence, I was stopped in my tracks, and I felt underneath the step and found no nail or crevice which might have explained this, but I did find the end of my shoelace being held against the wood by a cold pressure which released when I pried the end of the shoelace off the wood!

 A big yes indeed is in order!